aam29dc/scroll-line-rainbow/README.md

 # scroll-line-rainbow
-a line that scrolls up/down the page and changes color, as user scrolls
+a line that scrolls up/down the page and changes color(light Visible Spectrum animation), as user scrolls